American Wind Symphony Orchestra: Performances and tours

-Criticism

-Boudreau's leadership of the American Wind Symphony Orchestra has courted controversy over the years.
-In 1985, he was arrested by Federal marshals for sailing his vessel contrary to US Coast Guard regulations.

-Boudreau's actions have at times antagonized the larger professional music community of Pittsburgh, and caused him to be charged with unfair labor practices with regard to the treatment of his musicians.

 In March 2013, the Sheriff's Office of Okaloosa County, Florida issued a warrant for Boudreau's arrest, alleging grand theft of $25,000 in appearance fees for a June 2012 concert which the AWSO never performed.
 He was never arrested, but went to Florida as required by law, where the authorities took his picture and his fingerprints.
 Boudreau signed a note that promised he would appear if required before a judge, and returned to Pennsylvania.
 His lawyer represented him at a later hearing, and the judge dismissed all charges without prejudice.
-Boudreau has cited a lack of housing for the orchestra members as reason for the failure to perform, and refused to return the funds, claiming that he thought they were "a donation to the orchestra".
+Boudreau cited a lack of housing for the orchestra members as reason for the failure to perform, and refused to return the funds, claiming that he thought they were "a donation to the orchestra".

-Musicians from that summer's tour have also alleged having never been paid for part of the season.
-The AWSO letter of agreement with musicians specified, “In the event that Orchestra determines at any time that it is unable to complete a substantial portion of its remaining concert schedule, it may forthwith terminate this agreement by notice, oral or written, to Instrumentalist, without any responsibility thereafter to Instrumentalist, except to pay his/her stipend or scholarship grant pro-rated up to one (1) week following the date of such notice."
-A similar experience took place earlier in the week with the 2015 group of musicians.
-High and dangerous river conditions, lack of housing, lack of funds, and complaints about talent were among the given excuses for shortening the tour.
+Boudreau's wife, Kathleen, has assisted with the organization of the AWSO.
+She was writing a book on the history of the AWSO from her perspective throughout the years.
+Together they planned all the group's tours, reared a large family, and farmed over 120 acre in Pennsylvania.
+Boudreau's actions at times antagonized the larger professional music community of Pittsburgh, and caused him to be charged with unfair labor practices with regard to the treatment of his musicians.

+Robert Boudreau died on July 4, 2024, at the age of 97.